MomchilS/json-updater-tool/README.md

 A **Tkinter-based GUI tool** to bulk update JSON files with multiple modes, including top-level object insertion, nested updates, and file-specific string updates.
 Also includes a revert option to restore backups.

 ---
+# Main selection steps
-First select target directory full of json files or subfolders full of json files Second select a json file full with new content (objects, arrays, strings) which we feed or modify depending on the mode used
+- First select target directory full of json files or subfolders full of json files
+- Second select a json file full with new content (objects, arrays, strings) which we feed or modify depending on the mode used

 ## Features